 How To Use Categories & Tags

-Used incorrectly, both Categories and Tags can have a severe negative impact on your search engine rankings due to excessive content duplication.
+Used incorrectly in a WordPress website redesign, both Categories and Tags can have a severe negative impact on your search engine rankings due to excessive content duplication.
 The biggest problem is that most people use the “shotgun” approach to both Categories and Tags!

 Keep in mind that;